haofanwang/natural-language-joint-query-search/README.md

   print("https://unsplash.com/photos/{}/download".format(photo_id))
 ```

 Example of CLIP attention visualization.
 You can know which keywords does CLIP use to retrieve the results.
-To be convinent, all punctuations are removed in search query for visualization.
+To be convenient, all punctuations are removed.

 ```python
 import torch